How To Clean Fireplace Bricks Without Harsh Chemicals

 Let the paste sit for five to ten minutes while you move on to the next area.
 Once the paste has worked its magic, rinse the area with warm water.
 Repeat if necessary.

-If you’re using the vinegar fireplace cleaning solution, start by spraying the bricks with the vinegar cleaning solution.
+If you're using the vinegar fireplace cleaning solution, spray the bricks with the vinegar cleaning solution.
 Let it sit for five minutes, and respray the bricks with the mixture.

 While the bricks are still wet, clean the area with a scrub brush.
 Use small circular motions to avoid creating streaks of soot.
 Then, spritz the bricks with a mix of baking soda and water to neutralize the vinegar’s acidity.